 While the LD50 of LSD is still unknown among humans, (there has yet to be a recorded overdose), it is safe to assume it would be well above what any user would consume for recreational purposes.

-In one case, eight individuals accidentally consumed upwards of 40,000 micrograms, around 400 times a normal dose, of LSD thinking it was cocaine.
+In one case, eight individuals accidentally consumed upwards of 40,000 micrograms of LSD, around 400 times a normal dose, thinking it was cocaine.
 While all eight were admitted to a hospital, they were all discharged within 48 hours.
-Five of these patients were followed up with after a year and were found to have no residual effects after this experience.
+Five of these patients were followed up with a year later and were found to have no residual effects after this experience.

 Microdosing is the act of consuming a sub-perceptual dose of a psychoactive compound.
 Many users believe that consuming an extremely small dose brings some of the positive effects of the substance while still remaining fully functional to carry on with all of the activities of a standard day.
 A typical microdose is somewhere around a tenth of the amount of a standard dose.

 The History of Microdosing

 When it comes to microdosing, there is very little history in regards to scientific studies around microdosing.
 No formal research was conducted prior to 1966 when a prohibition on psychedelic research was established through most of the western world.
 There has been recent interest in microdosing with some scientists looking to derive results from user experiences and others looking to conduct clinical studies.

 Most people try microdosing psychedelics to enhance their creativity, energy levels, emotional stability, and alleviate symptoms of anxiety, depression, and addiction.